GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Experiments

 \subsection{Ablation Studies}

-\paragraph{Geometric and Semantic Alignment.} To investigate the contributions of different types of foundation model alignment, we conducted experiments isolating the use of Metric3D V2~\cite{Metric3Dv2} and CLIP~\cite{CLIP} outputs, as shown in \cref{table:ablat_geom_n_sem}.
-The results reveal that training with semantic alignment alone fails to converge, which is probably attributed to the optimization dilemma that simultaneous optimization of spatial positions and features is challenging for Gaussian splatting, as also reported by PixelSplat~\cite{PixelSplat}.
-In contrast, using Metric3D alone yields a solid geometric performance of 43.87 IoU, while the integration of semantic alignment can further elevate the IoU score, suggesting the synergistic effect between geometric and semantic alignments.
+\paragraph{Ablation on Geometric Alignment.} To evaluate the impact of geometric alignment, we isolate the contributions of Metric3D V2~\cite{Metric3Dv2} and FeatUp~\cite{FeatUp}, as shown in \cref{table:ablat_geom}.
+It is revealed that training with feature alignment alone fails to converge, probably attributed to the optimization dilemma in jointly optimizing spatial positions and features for Gaussian splatting, as also observed in PixelSplat~\cite{PixelSplat}.
+In contrast, Metric3D alone yields a solid geometric performance of 43.87 IoU, while the integration of feature alignment can further elevate the IoU score, suggesting their synergistic effect.

-\paragraph{Local feature enhancement.} Given the limited fine granularity of CLIP features, we enhance the feature locality by incorporating FeatUp~\cite{FeatUp} and DINO~\cite{DINO} for both input and supervision.
-As presented in \cref{table:ablat_local_feats}, the inclusion of DINO features yields a modest improvement of 0.63 mIoU over the original CLIP.
-On the other hand, FeatUp alone substantially boosts the performance by 1.87 mIoU, while incorporating DINO alongside FeatUp does not collectively result in additional gains, indicating its strong ability to address the deficiencies in spatial granularity of CLIP features and recover finer local details necessary for accurate scene understanding.